World Dream Bank

-- The polar coasts are borderzones--Terran temperatures, so green plants, but dense lowland air, so winged natives can fly.
+- POLAR SHORES are borderzones--Terran temperatures, so green plants, but dense lowland air, so winged natives can fly.
 Well-insulated, of course, against the relentless Miami-like chill.
 Examples: the Antarctic and the Nohaa Flyway.

-Total annual insolation = only 5-10% higher than Earth's.
-Though that glosses over the annual variation--from 81 to 133%!
-Still, compare this to Mars, with less than half Earth's light, or Venus, with nearly double--Capsica, despite appearances, really is in the Goldilocks zone!
+But that glosses over a big annual swing--from 81 to 133%!
+Still, compare this to Mars, with less than half Earth's light, or Venus, with nearly double--Capsica really is in the Goldilocks zone!
 It's hotter than Earth mostly because its dense air traps more heat, not because it gets that much more sunlight.

 - Temperature swings in the north where orbital and axial seasons coincide; the south generally has milder seasons.

 - Monsoon belts flanking the equator--rainy summers,

 drier winters.
 Essentially, the equatorial rains swing 20° north then south